capensis/canopsis/doc/sakura/FR/fr__task.rst

 A job is described by a :ref:`data schema <FR__Schema__Data>`, and **MUST** contain:

+ - an ID
  - a starting point
  - a recurrent rule
+ - a context, which can be anything
  - configuration for the task, also described by a :ref:`data schema <FR__Schema__Data>`

 .. _FR__Task__Scheduler: